ghedamat/ember-deploy-demo/README.md

 There are a lot of good resources out there on how to deploy ember apps following the strategy suggested by [Luke Melia at EmberConf 2015](https://www.youtube.com/watch?v=4EDetv_Rw5U).

-The [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy) addon takes you 99% of the way there and makes this deploy strategy super simple.
+The [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy) addon takes you 99% of the way there and makes this deploy method super simple.

-This project puts together all the pieces and show an example workflow that allows you to use Redis/Cloudfront to serve your app in Production but also to use Redis in development as well, avoiding the need to proxy from ember to your server side api.
+This project puts together all the pieces and show an example workflow that allows you to use Redis/Cloudfront to serve your app in production but also to use Redis in development as well, avoiding the need to proxy from ember to your server side api.

 ## Live Demo/Slides